 Some readers are so close they now rent my beach home and others exchange long emails with me about the value, headaches and dangers of owning beach property.

 In the beginning I refused any advertising.
-I decided to keep my blog clean and ad-free.
+I decided to keep my blog clean and ad-free, because I wasn’t sure if I could add beautiful, non-invasive advertising design.
 A few years ago I allowed text ads in the sidebar and shortly thereafter I joined BlogHer and began displaying ads with graphics.
 I felt like ads in the sidebar were fine since you can ignore them when you read individual posts.
 They also don’t display in readers, which is how I read 99% of blogs.

 Shortly after losing my job.
 I decided to join an advertising network that promotes coupons.
 I added a tab at the top of my blog called Printable Coupons.’
 If you click on the link and print coupons I earn a very small commission.
 Typically less than 50 cents per printing session.
 Again I figured this was okay, because you can ignore the tab if you don’t need coupons.
 I also figured it might help out those who do use them.